Mi3kka/achievement-viewer/docs/documentation.md

 - `initialLockedFilter`: This state is used to initialize the 'lockedFilter' state in the `AchievementContainer` component.
 It is initially set to `null`, meaning that achievements of all statuses ('all', 'completed', 'locked') are displayed.

-### Static Data

-The application currently uses static data stored in the `dummy-data.js` file.
-This data is used to populate the main view, as well as the filters and sorting mechanisms.
-By changing the data in this file, the application can be tested with different parameters and data.

-The user info is simply stored in a variable in the MainView component.
-This data is used to populate the header.
-This data is not used anywhere else in the application, so it only serves as a placeholder.

 ---

 ## Data Flow Across Components